allenrobel/ask/docs/cisco/nxos/cisco.nxos.nxos_ospfv2.rst

 max_lsa_warning_only                    Log a warning message when limit is exceeded::

                                             - Type: bool()
-                                            - Valid values: no, yes
+                                            - Valid values: False, True

 ======================================  ==================================================